Auctions

 With the exception of Gowells Delight and Bless the Broken, the distant 2-3 finishers in the Rachel Alexandra, Good Cheer takes on a gaggle of fresh faces in the Fair Grounds Oaks.

-Greenwell Thoroughbreds' Quickick could be a worthy contender of Good Cheer.
+Greenwell Thoroughbreds' Quickick could be a worthy contender.
 The daughter of McKinzie had an excellent juvenile campaign for trainer Thomas Amoss, breaking her maiden at Saratoga Race Course before a runner-up effort in Keeneland's Alcibiades Stakes (G1) and a third-place showing in the Breeders' Cup Juvenile Fillies (G1).
 Given a freshening after the Breeders' Cup, Quickick may have been a tad short in her 3-year-old debut in the Feb.
 23 Honeybee Stakes (G3) at Oaklawn, finishing a flat fifth.

 Breeders’ Cup contender Quickick gallops this morning during the exercise period at the Delmar Race Track Tuesday Oct.
 29, 2024 in San Diego, CA. Photo by Skip Dickstein